Convergence of a Distributed Least Squares: The Main Results

+then the distributed LS estimate $\bm{\Theta}_{t}$ will converge to the true unknown parameter.
+We may name (\ref{logrt}) as a cooperative excitation condition.
+In the traditional single sensor case (where $n=1$, $D_{\mathcal{G}}=1$), (\ref{logrt}) reduces to the well-known Lai-Wei excitation condition, which is known to be the weakest possible data condition for the convergence of the classical LS estimates \cite{Lai1982}, and is much weaker than the well-known persistence of excitation (PE) condition usually used in the parameter estimation of finite-dimensional linear control systems.

+Moreover, it is easy to convince oneself that the cooperative excitation condition (\ref{logrt}) will make it possible for the distributed LS to consistently estimate the unknown parameter, even if any individual sensor cannot due to lack of suitable excitation, thanks to the cooperative nature of the excitation condition (\ref{logrt}).
+Finally, we remark that the verification of (\ref{logrt}) is straightforward in the ergodic case.
+For more general correlated non-stationary signals from control systems, the verification of (\ref{logrt}) may be conducted following a similar way as that for the traditional single sensor case (see,\cite{Chen1991}).

-From this and \emph{Theorem 3.3} one can see that both the convergence condition and the convergence rate of the centralized algorithm is essentially the same as those for the distributed algorithm.
-Moreover, for the centralized algorithm, the computation complexity of the fusion center is $O(m^{3}+m^{2}n+mn^{2}+n^{3})$, which is of the same order compared with the computation complexity of \textbf{Algorithm 1}.
-Every sensor needs to communicate a total of $m+1$ scalars to the fusion center, and the fusion center needs to communicate a total of $m$ scalars to each sensor and store a total of $(m^{2}+3m+n^{2}+3n)/2+mn$ scalars at each time instant $k$.
-Although the centralized algorithm has some advantages over the distributed algorithm in terms of communication complexity, it also has some drawbacks compared with the distributed case.
+Furthermore, the convergence rate established in \emph{Theorem \ref{thm3}} is essentially in terms of the increase of the number of observations rather than the number of iterations in computation. \end{rem}

+\begin{rem} Let us now compare the above distributed LS algorithm with centralized methods whereby, at each time instant $k$, all the $n$ sensors transmit their raw data $\{y_{k+1,i}, \bm{\varphi}_{k,i}\}$ to a fusion center for processing to obtain a centralized estimate.
+Although the centralized algorithm may have some advantages over the distributed algorithm in terms of communication complexity, it also has some drawbacks compared with the distributed case.
 Firstly, the distributed methods may have stronger structural robustness compared with the centralized ones.
-This is because the centralized algorithm will fail once the fusion center is broken down by outside attacks, while the distributed algorithm can still estimate the unknown parameters even if the communications among some sensors are interrupted, as long as the network connectivity is maintained.
+This is because the centralized algorithm will fail once the fusion center is broken down by outside attacks or some sensors lost the connection to the fusion center, while the distributed algorithm can still estimate the unknown parameters even if the communications among some sensors are interrupted, as long as the network connectivity is maintained.
 Secondly, if the fusion center is far away from some sensors, the communications with the fusion center may not be feasible, and the transmission of observations and regression vectors may compromise the safety and privacy of the system even if the communication is possible.
-Hence, there may be many factors need to be considered when we choose to use the centralized or distributed algorithms.
+Hence, our distributed estimation problem is not a purely computational problem. \end{rem}